 He is a frequent speaker on intellectual property topics before the International Trademark Association, the American Intellectual Property Law Association, the AIPPI - Japan, the Intellectual Property Owner’s Association, the Danish Patent and Trademark Office and the American Bar Association.

 In 2013, he was honored with an IP Star recognition by Managing Intellectual Property.
-Also recognized for his intellectual property practice, he was included on Virginia Business magazine's "The Legal Elite" on numerous occasions.
+Also recognized for his intellectual property practice, he was included in Virginia Business magazine’s “The Legal Elite” on numerous occasions.